nmfs-opensci/NOAA-distill-website/README.md

 * Add pages like `Page1.Rmd` and then add those to `_site.yml`
 * Add your images (like logos) to `images` and a favicon to `favicon.ico`

+## GitHub set-up

+* Go to Settings > Actions > General and check that Actions are enabled.
+* Go to Settings > Actions > Pages and make sure it is set to publish from the main branch and docs folder.